 In the U.S. Senate, Gary’s top priority is to continue supporting job creation and economic growth to strengthen Michigan small businesses and our middle class.
 He is committed to working with members of both parties to find commonsense, practical and bipartisan solutions to the challenges facing Michigan and our nation.

 Gary is a product of Michigan schools.
 He graduated from Rochester High School and went on to Alma College where he earned a B.A. in Political Science.
 After graduation, while working a full-time job and raising a family, he went on to earn an M.B.A. in Finance from the University of Detroit Mercy, a law degree from Wayne State University Law School and an M.A. in Philosophy from Michigan State University with a focus on the ethics of development.
-Gary was born in Pontiac, Michigan and has lived his entire life in Oakland County.
+Gary was born in Pontiac, Michigan.
 His father, a World War II veteran, worked as a public school teacher for more than 30 years.
 His mother worked as a nurse’s aide at a local nursing home, where she helped organize her workplace and became an SEIU union steward.
 Growing up, Gary learned the importance of hard work and fairness from his parents.
 He started his own small business delivering newspapers at age 11.
 In junior high, he bused tables at a Big Boy restaurant, and in high school and college, he worked at a local retailer.
 Gary is an Eagle Scout, and a member of the National Eagle Scout Association.

 For more than 20 years, Gary worked as an investment advisor, helping families save for their retirement and provide for their children’s college education.
 However, he always felt the need to serve and give back to his community.